en

 Tokoname ni:no cafe

 The building has 2 floors.
-You will find the restaurant on the second floor with antique and very comfortable couches and chairs.
-The first floor is a store where you can find items such as women’s clothing, handbags, hats, furniture, decoration, and gardening items.
+You will find the restaurant on the second floor, with antique and very comfortable couches and chairs.
+The first floor is a store where you can find items such as women’s clothing, handbags, hats, furniture, decorations, and gardening items.

 Opening Hours: 10:00 – 17:00; closed Thursdays